Life-threatening flash flooding rises in Claudette's path - WTMJ

 Forecasters said the system could dump 5 to 10 inches (12 to 25 centimeters) of rain in the region, with isolated accumulations of 15 inches (38 centimeters) possible.

 Separately, Tropical Storm Dolores made landfall on Mexico’s west coast with near-hurricane force.
-As of Saturday night, it was a depression located about 140 miles (225 kilometers) north-northwest of Guadalajara, Mexico.
-Its maximum sustained winds were clocked at 30 mph (45 kph), and it was moving north at 21 mph (33 kph).
+As of Sunday morning, it had dissipated over Mexico.
+Its remnants had maximum sustained winds of 25 mph (35 kph), and it was centered about 170 miles (275 kilometers) east of Mazatlan, Mexico.

-Heavy rainfall of 6 to 10 inches (about 15 to 25 centimeters) was expected across the southwest and western coastal areas of Mexico throughout the weekend.
+Heavy rainfall totals up to 15 inches (38 centimeters) were expected across the southwest and western coastal areas of Mexico throughout the weekend.
 Forecasters were warning of the potential for flash flooding and mudslides.

 Bynum reported from Savannah, Georgia.
 Associated Press reporter Kelli Kennedy in Fort Lauderdale, Florida, contributed to this report.